lokeshllkumar/pswd-cli/README.md

 ./pswd-cli
 ```

-- Adding a Password
+- Adding a Password:
     To add a new password record, use the `add` command:
 ```bash
 ./pswd-cli add --service "serviceName" --username "yourUsername" --password "yourPassword"
 ```

-- Retieving a Password
+- Retieving a Password:
 To retrieve certain stored password records, use the `get` command.

-There are 2
-    - To retrieve all stored passwords for a certain service:
+1. To retrieve all stored passwords for a certain service:
 ```bash
 ./pswd-cli get --service "serviceName"
 ```

-    - To retrieve the stored password for a certain username registered for a specific service:
+2. To retrieve the stored password for a certain username registered for a specific service:
 ```bash
 ./pswd-cli get --service "serviceName" --username "yourUsername"
 ```